anntuomi/CV/README.md

 # CV
 My first react project.
-Ended up being pretty bad sphagetti code, will likely restart the project once I have some extra time.
+Ended up being pretty bad sphagetti code, will likely restart the project or at least do some serious refactoring once I have some extra time.

 Short-term goals:
 - (!)
 Clean up the css so that things are easier to navigate.
 Massive global.js file needs to be split up.
 After a lot of trial and error many classes also have some unneeded stuff in them which should be removed.